Penn1084/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cut -d : -f 1,6 /etc/passwd | sort a script that displays all users and their home directories, sorted by users. find . -empty -printf "%f\n" a command that finds all empty files and directories in the current directory and all sub-directories. find . -name "*.gif" -type f -printf "%f\n" | rev | cut -d. -f2- | rev | LC_ALL=C sort -f a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+cut -d : -f 1,6 /etc/passwd | sort a script that displays all users and their home directories, sorted by users. find . -empty -printf "%f\n" a command that finds all empty files and directories in the current directory and all sub-directories. find . -name "*.gif" -type f -printf "%f\n" | rev | cut -d. -f2- | rev | LC_ALL=C sort -f a script that lists all the files with a .gif extension in the current directory and all its sub-directories. echo $(cut -c1 | tr -d " \n") a script that decodes acrostics that use the first letter of each line.